With this tool you can check the focus or start an autofocus run. It can be used with motorized focuser or manual

-Optimum focus is reached when HFD and FWHM are at minimum value, and the intensity is at the maximum value.
+Optimum focus is reached when Sharpness or HFD / FWHM are at minimum value, and the intensity is at the maximum value.

-When the autofocus is running it show a plot of the HFD versus the focuser position.
+When the autofocus is running it show a plot of the HFD or Sharpness versus the focuser position.
 The aspect of the plot depend on the selected focusing method.
 For dynamic focus the pink curve is the resulting hyperbola fit.

 If you move the mouse over the graph it display the values of the focuser position and HFD.

 You can click the button to open the graph in a separate window and not close the graph when the auto-focus is completed to let you more time for examination.
 Click the button again to close the graph.